-Teachers and leaders continuously improve their professional practice through professional learning opportunities, collaboration, reflective practice and use of a wide range of evidence to advance teaching, learning and leading.
+Goal 5 Outcomes Indicators Desired Result Measurable statements of what FSD seeks to achieve Indicators of achieving outcomes Advance excellence in Teachers and leaders continuously improve their improved collective efficacy of teachers and leaders teaching, learning, and professional practice through professional learning responding with skill and competence to the unique learning leading those results in opportunities, collaboration, reflective practice and use of needs, interests, and cultural, social, and economic improved student growth and a wide range of evidence to advance teaching, learning and circumstances of all achievement. leading.
 FSD "maintains high standards for teachers, school leaders, and school authority leaders by ensuring that their preparation and professional growth focus on the competencies needed to help students perform their best, and that effective learning and teaching are achieved through collaborative leadership.
-Teachers and leaders are responsible for analyzing the learning context, attending to local and societal considerations, and applying the appropriate knowledge and abilities to make decisions

-- improved collective efficacy of teachers and leaders responding with skill and competence to the unique learning needs, interests, and cultural, social, and economic circumstances of all - teachers and leaders improve their professional practice in design, instruction and assessment through professional learning, collaborative engagement, reflective practice, and growth, supervision, and evaluation - teachers and leaders are accountable to a standard of professional conduct and a standard of professional practice - teachers and leaders improve their professional practice in learning for transfer resulting in quality teaching, leading, and learning for all."
-GOA, Ministry of Education - Business Plan 2020-23, p.56

-- improved collaboration between teachers, leaders, students and families and other professionals enables optimum learning - improved use of a range of data and evidence by teachers and leaders to inform cycles of evidence-based continuous learning
+Teachers and leaders are responsible for analyzing the learning context, attending to local and societal considerations, and applying the appropriate knowledge and abilities to make decisions teachers and leaders improve their professional practice in design, instruction and assessment through professional learning, collaborative engagement, reflective practice, and growth, supervision, and evaluation teachers and leaders are accountable to a standard of professional conduct and a standard of professional practice teachers and leaders improve their professional practice in learning for transfer resulting in quality teaching, leading, and learning for all."
+GOA, Ministry of Education - Business Plan 2020-23, p.56 improved collaboration between teachers, leaders, students and families and other professionals enables optimum learning improved use of a range of data and evidence by teachers and leaders to inform cycles of evidence-based continuous learning